cybernetics/JTemplate/README.md

 The JTemplate JAR file can be downloaded [here](https://github.com/gk-brown/JTemplate/releases).
 Java 8 or later is required.

 ## Template Processing
-This section introduces the JTemplate classes that are used for processing template documents, including the `TemplateEncoder` class, which is used to merge a data dictionary with a template document, and the `Modifier` interface, which can be used to implement custom modifiers.
-It also discusses several classes that are used to adapt common data structures such as Java Bean objects and JDBC result sets for use with templates.

-### TemplateEncoder Class
 The `TemplateEncoder` class is responsible for merging a template document with a data dictionary.
 It provides the following constructors:

     public TemplateEncoder(URL url, String mimeType) { ... }